precision-sustainable-ag/dst-selector/README.md

 REACT_APP_GOOGLE_API_KEY="<google key>"
 REACT_APP_OPEN_WEATHER_API_KEY="<open weather key>"
 ```
 7. After the dependencies have been installed and the .env file has been created, run `npm start` to run the code locally.
+If you run into any issues take a look in the [Runbook](#runbook) for previous issues and solutions.
 This will compile the JSX code into Javascript and open up a new browser window with the current version of the covercrops project!

-> Juliet’s Note:  “I had trouble here with Node Sass.
-I rebuilt Node Sass to fix this issue.
-> `Error:  Node Sass does not yet support your current environment: OS X 64-bit with Unsupported runtime (88)`
-> Fix: npm rebuild node-sass

 ## Running in docker: